theboyGolden/E-COMMERCE_WEBSITE/README.md

 ## Project Description 📝

-Welcome to ModernMart, an innovative and user-friendly e-commerce platform designed to redefine your online shopping experience.
+Welcome to Golden Mart, an innovative and user-friendly e-commerce platform designed to redefine your online shopping experience.
 ModernMart is your one-stop solution for all your shopping needs, offering a diverse range of products from top brands, coupled with a seamless and secure shopping environment.

 **Key Features:**